 The variation in exposure to the environment (such as the orientation of walls and under eaves) will change the amount of degrading and discolouration.
 The long-term look of the cladding will be affected in these areas.
-Shorter cycle coating maintenance will assist in the reducing the variation in colour.
+Shorter cycle coating maintenance will assist in reducing the variation in colour.

 Pigments in the finishing system will protect against sunlight fade.
-Clear coatings have a minimal affect to fading or greying of the timber.
-More frequent maintenance schedule will be required initially yet this will extend over time as the finish builds up in the timber.
+Clear coatings have a minimal affect on fading or greying of the timber.
+More frequent maintenance will be required initially, extending over time as the finish builds up in the timber.